From Earth to Art: How Pottery Clay Is Made and Processed

 Excavating Raw Clay

-Sourcing pottery clay begins with excavation.
+Sourcing clay begins with excavation.
 Modern clay producers use a variety of methods depending on the deposit type and location.
 Open-pit mining is common for large, consistent deposits, while smaller, more artisanal operations may dig by hand or extract from riverbeds where fine clay particles have naturally accumulated.
 Once removed from the earth, raw clay is transported to processing facilities.

 From Raw Clay to Usable Pottery Clay